monkphin/PokeBattle/README.md

 - Ideally the player should be able to select the number of cards in the hand, allowing for varying lengths of games.
 - The ability to have two players in the game, rather than a player and the computer.
 - I'd like to add options to change the computer players difficulty.
 Currently it picks a random stat, rather than having any specific behaviour.
 Options to make it specifically pick lower stat options, or higher stat options would allow for difficulty level changes or setting the random picker to favour higher/lower numbers as needed would enable this.
-- I'd like to have the cardName and CardImage arrays inside the cardInit function auto populate from a folder - effectively meaning that more card options can be added without manually coding them, this should also limit the potential for typos on file names causing cards to not render.
+- I'd like to have the cardName and CardImage arrays inside the cardInit function auto populate from a folder - effectively meaning that more card options can be added without manually coding them, this should also limit the potential for typos on file names creating a risk of cards not rendering.
 I believe this is possible via JQuery [Stack Overflow](https://stackoverflow.com/questions/14442118/populate-array-with-file-list-in-online-directory}
 - I'd like to show who's turn it is in the message area between other messages being shown.
 Sometimes if you weren't paying attention it may not always be obvious who's turn it currently is.
 This would help remediate that and allow for a slightly more distracted game, where the player could be doing other things beyond playing the game.
-This would also allow for improved functionality with a multiplayer, allowing for more asynchronous game play to occur.
+This would also allow for improved functionality with multiplayer, allowing for more asynchronous game play to occur.

 # Bugs and issues